Advocacy: Why We Do What We Do

 • The faster person adjusts their path or speed.

-• The slower person cooperates by holding their line and not speeding up unexpectedly.
+• The slower person cooperates by holding their line and not changing speed unexpectedly.

 • Emergency vehicles use sirens.

-• In the Netherlands, cyclists ring their bell when overtaking (and get told off if they don’t).
+• In the Netherlands, cyclists ring their bell when overtaking and get told off if they do not.

 The Importance of Safe Passing